Rick's Blog

 Musing on the Newpoint saga

-glassCarla Lovett presented last night Newpoint Education Partners’ improvement plan for Newpoint Pensacola High and Newpoint Academy.
+Carla Lovett presented Newpoint Education Partners’ improvement plan for Newpoint Pensacola High and Newpoint Academy last night.
 For the Escambia County School Board, the plan was too little, too late.
-The board voted to terminate the contracts for both the Newpoint high and middle schools.
+The board voted to terminate the contracts for both the Newpoint High and Middle schools.

 Let’s add some perspective to this saga.

 NEP is an education management company.
-According to its website, “the Newpoint executive team has collectively led the development and launch of over 75 schools and is keenly aware of the financial and support resources necessary to facilitate the start-up of a new school or the take-over and continuation of an existing school.”
+According to its website, “the Newpoint executive team has collectively led the development and launch of over 75 schools and is keenly aware of the financial and support resources necessary to facilitate the start-up of a new school or the takeover and continuation of an existing school.”
 The company claims to have extensive experience in the design, launch, and operations of charter schools.

 Lovett has been part of the NEP executive team since June 2008.
-She is NEP’s Vice President Curriculum and Instruction and “has led the curriculum and instructional elements of Newpoint since the organization’s inception.
+She is NEP’s Vice President of Curriculum and Instruction and has led the curriculum and instructional elements of Newpoint since the organization’s inception.
 She has been instrumental in the continuous improvement efforts and adaptations of Newpoint’s educational models to ensure and improve their academic effectiveness.”
 She is no rookie.

 Lovett ran secondary education for a Florida county, has worked for NEP for eight years, and has set up and run charter high schools in the state.
 Newpoint Pensacola High is completing its fourth year of operation.
-This proposed improvement plan should have standard operating procedure by now.
+This proposed improvement plan should have a standard operating procedure by now.

 These are my notes on what Lovett proposed to fix the problems at the Pensacola schools:

-7. Then starting in the summer and continuing through the next school year, administration will attend all the state trainings and principals’ meetings.
+7. Then, starting in the summer and continuing through the next school year, administration will attend all the state trainings and principals’ meetings.

 11. Establish and maintain a clear protocol for student supervision and discipline incidents.